rails/rails/guides/source/contributing_to_ruby_on_rails.md

 $ git pull JohnSmith orange
 ```

-After applying their branch, test it out!
+After applying their branch's change, test it out!
 Here are some things to think about:

 * Does the change actually work?
 * Are you happy with the tests?
 Can you follow what they're testing?
 Are there any tests missing?